 Note that, the above options to convey vps_id value are only used at IDR access unit.
 To extract a bitstream, an extractor just has to maintain one or more VPS and detects the value of vps_id element if at least one of these options is used in an IDR access unit.

+Revised option 2 based on meeting discussion

+A new SEI message called parameter_set_reference() is used to specifically convey the vps_id element, sps_id element, and extension data.
+The syntax of the SEI message is shown below.